Matthew Otten

 Matthew Otten (born December 8, 1981) is an American retired basketball player and current coach.
-He last held the position of head coach of Donar.
+He is currently serving as head coach of Manchester Basketball.
 Otten holds a Dutch passport as well and played the shooting guard position during his career.

 Professional career

+Otten, who has Dutch ancestors, was raised in an US Air Force family and spent parts of his youth outside the United States.
+He then attended Yuba College and San Francisco State University.

-Otten was part of the GasTerra Flames in 2010 and 2011, the years in which the club won a Dutch cup and national championship.
+He kicked off his professional career in 2006 with Apollon Limassol B.C. of Cyprus.
+He was part of the GasTerra Flames in 2010 and 2011, the years in which the club won a Dutch cup and national championship.
 In the 2011–12 season, Otten played for Mersey Tigers in the United Kingdom.
 In 2012 Otten returned to the Netherlands in 2012, when he signed with Rotterdam Basketbal College.
 After one year with the club, his contract was renewed.
 His numbers rose in his second season in Rotterdam, as Otten averaged 13.4 points per game compared to 9.0 the previous season.
 In June 2014, Otten re-signed again with Challenge Sports Rotterdam.

 After the 2014–15 season, Otten retired.

 Coaching career

-In 2015, Otten started his coaching career as assistant with Den Bosch.
+In 2015, Otten started his coaching career as an assistant with Den Bosch.